 The acquisition of controlled entities from external parties is accounted for using the acquisition method of accounting.
-The share of net assets of controlled entities attributable to minority interests is disclosed separately in the balance sheet, income statement and statement of comprehensive income.
+Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated income statement, statement of comprehensive income, statement of changes in equity and balance sheet respectively.
 Acquisition related costs are expensed as incurred.